 Inside the Tunnels Las Vegas's Homeless Population Calls Home

-In the 1990s, Las Vegas began building storm-drainage tunnels to protect the tourist destination from raging flash floods.
+In the 1990s, Las Vegas began construction on storm drainage tunnels to protect the tourist destination from raging flash floods.
 The plan was to construct 1,000 miles of tunnels within 20 or 25 years.
 Today, the tunnels house the city’s homeless population.

-The scorpion-filled tunnels gained notoriety in 2002, when Timmy “T. J.” Weber used them to evade the police after he murdered his girlfriend, but the homeless people are neither murderers nor radioactive mole people—they’re normal American citizens who have lost their way.
-Las Vegas offers them little help, so they turn to the tunnels for shelter.
-The police ignore the homeless, and last year, the Sacramento Bee reported that over the previous five years, Rawson-Neal Psychiatric Hospital had dumped homeless patients across state lines, sending more than 1,500 homeless people to glamorous locales like Los Angeles’s Skid Row.
+The scorpion-filled tunnels gained notoriety in 2002 when Timmy “TJ” Weber used them to evade the police after he murdered his girlfriend, but the homeless people are neither murderers nor radioactive mole people—they’re normal American citizens who have lost their way.
+Las Vegas offered them little help, so they turned to the tunnel for shelter.
+The police ignore the homeless, and last year, the Sacramento Bee reported that over the past five years, Rawson-Neal Psychiatric Hospital had dumped homeless patients across state lines, sending more than 1,500 homeless people to glamorous locales like Los Angeles’s skid row.

-In the middle of the night, O’Brien led me into a grim, murky void filled with scorpions, health risks, and addiction.
+In the middle of the night, O’Brien led me into the grim, sunless void filled with scorpions, health risks, and addiction.
 The cramped tunnels were claustrophobic and covered with child-like graffiti.
 My flashlight’s beam failed to light the end of the long labyrinth.
 At the tunnel’s entrance beneath a tarp, we met John, a middle-aged man from Orlando.

 John said, “One day, I went home and told my wife and kids, ‘It’s all yours.
 See ya!
 I’m taking this bag, and I’m going to Vegas.’”
 He moved to Las Vegas because it was a destination city and quickly learned that the Vegas lifestyle is anything but a permanent vacation.
-During his first year, he worked on the docks at Mandalay Bay, but in 2012 he was working only occasionally, performing odd jobs.
+During his first year, he worked on the docks at Mandalay Bay, but in 2012 he was only occasionally working odd jobs.
 “I’m taking it day by day.”

-The reality of tunnel life has made even “taking it day by day” difficult.
-Sometimes, water floods the tunnels and washes John and other dwellers’ belongings away.
+The reality of tunnel life made even “taking it day by day” difficult.
+Sometimes water floods the tunnels, washing John and other dwellers’ belongings away.
 John called this “flushing the toilet” and told me that water routinely came over his head.
-“When you think it’s going to rain, you have your stuff at the end of that tunnel, ready to move.”
+“When you think it’s going to rain, you have your stuff at the end of that tunnel ready to move.”